Optimistic Rates for Learning with a Smooth Loss: Introduction

-In this paper we address two deficiencies of the guarantee \eqref{eq:lip}.
-First, the bound applies only to loss functions with bounded derivative, like the hinge loss and logistic loss popular for classification, or the absolute-value ($\ell_1$) loss for regression.
-It is not directly applicable to the squared loss $\phi(t,y)={\scriptstyle\tfrac{1}{2}}(t-y)^2$, for which the second derivative is bounded, but not the first.
-We could try to simply bound the derivative of the squared loss in terms of a bound on the magnitude of $h(x)$, but e.g.~for norm-bounded linear predictors $\H_B$ this results in a very disappointing excess risk bound of the form $O(\sqrt{ B^4 (\max \norm{X})^4 / n })$.
-One aim of this paper is to provide clean bounds on the excess risk for smooth loss functions such as the squared loss with a bounded second, rather then first, derivative.
+First, the bound applies only to loss functions with bounded derivative, like the hinge and logistic losses (popular for classification), or the absolute-value loss (for regression).
+It is not directly applicable to the squared loss $\phi(t,y)={\scriptstyle\tfrac{1}{2}}(t-y)^2$, for which the {\em second} derivative is bounded, but not the first.
+We could try to simply bound the derivative of the squared loss in terms of a bound on the magnitude of $h(x)$, but for norm-bounded linear predictors $\H_B$, for instance, this results in a very disappointing excess risk bound of the form $O(\sqrt{ B^4 \norm{X}_2^4 / n })$.
+One aim of this paper is to provide clean bounds on the excess risk for smooth loss functions, such as the squared loss, with a bounded \emph{second}, rather then first, derivative.

-The second deficiency of \eqref{eq:lip} is the dependence on $1/\sqrt{n}$.
-The dependence on $1/\sqrt{n}$ might be unavoidable in general.
-But at least for finite dimensional (parametric) classes, we know it can be improved to a $1/n$ rate when the distribution is separable, i.e.~when there exists $h \in \H$ with $\L{h}=0$ and so $L^*=0$.
-In particular, if $\H$ is a class of bounded functions with VC-subgraph-dimension $d$ (e.g.~$d$-dimensional linear predictors), then (in expectation over the sample) \cite{Panchenko02}:
+The second deficiency of \eqref{eq:lip} is the dependence on the sample size $n$.
+The $1/\sqrt{n}$ dependence might be unavoidable in general.
+But at least for finite dimensional (parametric) classes, we know it can be improved to a $1/n$ rate when the distribution is separable\footnote{Several binary classification losses evaluate to zero when the ``margin" $yh(x)$ is sufficiently positive.
+For such losses, if the distribution is separable by some $h^* \in \H$ with enough margin, we have $L^* = 0$.
+This explains why we use the term ``separable" to denote $L^* = 0$ for general losses.}, i.e.~when there exists $h \in \H$ with $\L{h}=0$ and so $L^*=0$.
+In particular, if $\H$ is a class of bounded functions with VC-subgraph-dimension $d$ (e.g.~$d$-dimensional linear predictors), then \citep{Panchenko02}:

-The $1/\sqrt{n}$ term disappears in the separable case, and we get a graceful degredation between the $1/\sqrt{n}$ non-separable rate and the $1/n$ separable rate.
-Could we get a $1/n$ separable rate, and such a graceful degradation, also in the non-parametric case?
+Notice that the $1/\sqrt{n}$ term disappears in the separable case, and we get a graceful degredation between the $1/\sqrt{n}$ non-separable rate and the $1/n$ separable rate.
+The sample complexity (number of samples needed to guarantee that excess risk is smaller than $\epsilon$) associated with the learning rate above is given by:

+In the separable case, when $L^*=0$, as well as in the non-separable case as long as we are concerned with excess error $\epsilon$ which is not much smaller then $L^*$ (roughly speaking, an estimation error not much smaller than the optimal risk), the term $(L^*+\epsilon)/\epsilon$ can be thought of as constant, and the sample complexity scales roughly as $1/\epsilon$.
+Only when we seek excess error $\epsilon$ much smaller then $L^*$, might we get a $1/\epsilon^2$ scaling.
+We refer to such a rate as an ``optimistic rate''.\footnote{We have borrowed the term ``optimistic'' for the rates we provide from Dmitry Panchenko's lecture notes.}